w3c-ccg/data-minimization/README.md

 ## Crypto Details

 Below is some of the detailed mathematics involved in issuing a verifiable credential as implemented by Sovrin, a non-profit organization dedicated to managing a decentralized, public network for the purposes of self-sovereign identity.
-The flow uses

 ### Issuer setup
 The following setup is a necessary precursor to issuing a privacy-preserving credential.